giampaolo/psutil/docs/install.rst

 UNIX
 ^^^^

-On all UNIX systems you can use the `install-sysdeps.sh`_ script.
+On all UNIX systems except macOS and AIX you can use the `install-sysdeps.sh`_ script.
 This will install the system dependencies necessary to compile psutil from sources.
 You can invoke this script from the Makefile as:

 .. code-block:: none

     make install-sysdeps

-...or fetch it and install from github:
+...or download and run it directly from GitHub:

 .. code-block:: none